THAT NIGHT – EXTRAS WORLD

 Not a lie.
 He didn't know exact duration—time didn't work normally in the void.

-"And the cosmic game pulled you back?"
+"And you were pulled you back?"

 Nod.